A bit of context:

 Fiction (novels) and non-fiction (journal articles and a monographs) publications

-Education work since 1993, including schools, museums and galleries (including Tate Modern 2000-2004), further and higher education (including Oxford Brookes University and Cambridge University).
+Education work since 1993, including schools, museums and galleries (including Tate Modern 2000-2004) – and since 2009 higher education, art schools and universities.

 2013-2018